Identity assurance: Description

 Identity assurance, in an online context, is the ability of a relying party to determine, with some level of certainty, that a claim to a particular identity made by some entity can be trusted to actually be the claimant's "true" identity.
 Identity claims are made by presenting an identity credential to the relying party.
 In the case where the entity is a person, this credential may take several forms, including: (a) personally identifiable information such as name, address, birthdate, etc.; (b) an identity proxy such a username, login identifier (user name), or email address; and (c) an X.509 digital certificate.

 Identity assurance specifically refers to the degree of certainty of an identity assertion made by an identity provider by presenting an identity credential to the relying party.
 In order to issue this assertion, the identity provider must first determine whether or not the claimant possesses and controls an appropriate token, using a predefined authentication protocol.
 Depending on the outcome of this authentication procedure, the assertion returned to the relying party by the identity provider allows the relying party to decide whether or not to trust that the identity associated with the credential actually "belongs" to the person presenting the credential.

 The degree of certainty that a relying party can have about the true identity of someone presenting an identity credential is known as the assurance level (ALs).
 Four levels of assurance were outlined by a 2006 document from the US National Institute of Standards and Technology.

 The level of assurance is measured by the strength and rigor of the identity proofing process, the strength of the token used to authenticate the identity claim, and the management processes the identity provider applies to it.
 These four levels were adopted by the governments of the U.K., Canada and the U.S. for electronic government services.

 Purpose

 To conduct online business, entities need to be able to identify themselves remotely and reliably.
 In most cases, however, it is not sufficient for the typical electronic credential (usually a basic user name and password pair or a digital certificate) to simply assert "I am who I say I am - believe me."
 A relying party (RP) needs to be able to know to some degree of certainty that the presented electronic identity credential truly represents the individual presenting the credential.
-In the case of self-issued credentials, this isn't possible.
+In the case of self-issued credentials, this is not possible.
 However, most electronic identity credentials are issued by identity providers (IdPs): the workplace network administrator, a social networking service, an online game administrator, a government entity, or a trusted third party that sells digital certificates.
 Most people have multiple credentials from multiple providers.

-Four audiences are affected by the transaction-—and the inherent trust therein:
+Four audiences are affected by the transaction—and the inherent trust therein: